News

 It’s important that you make clear on any receipt or bill provided to a guest:

-- The total cost of the accommodation charged
+- The total cost of the accommodation

 - Clearly indicate that the Marketing Levy charged is subject to HST